pydanny/pydanny-event-notes/DjangoConEurope2013/bleed_for_speed.rst

 * Why would you test in a short time space?
 * **On the contrary:** Why wouldn't you test?
 * Knowing your views all return 200 tests means you don't make the same results in writing code or demoing the project

+More notes:

+* Django tests are fast/easy to write
+* AngularJS has a great testing tool.
+Even if you don't use that many of it's features, check out testacular.

 .. _`Two Scoops of Django`: https://2scoops.org
 .. _book: https://2scoops.org